 - Customer confidence.
 Build trust and reduce abandon rates by having the logos of your payment gateways visible on forms, or within the ‘select a payment method’ options.
 Many payment gateways offer additional seals to display on your website to improve customer confidence.

 - Optimized workflows.
 Not such a big point if you’re only selling online, but if you’re taking orders over the phone, then you should consider how easily this can be performed.
 Are you happy with your customer service team having to use a disconnected payment terminal, and then having to copy and paste the results into your order management tool?
 If selling wholesale, could you save minutes from future phone calls by saving cards for re-charge later?
 Look for a payment gateway that allows your sales teams to quickly enter payment information while maintaining checks to validate billing information and prevent fraudulent purchases.

 Understanding payment gateway fees

-When I was speaking with one of our customers, Angie Sole - MD of Herbert Sports, who said “We chose Sage Pay some years ago because it was compatible with our old website system and still is now for Magento.
-Additionally it's a market leader having credibility with customers in an environment that is highly trust dependent, and they were providing good value.”
+When I was recent speaking with one of our customers, Angie Sole - MD of Herbert Sports, she said: “We chose Sage Pay some years ago because it was compatible with our old website system and still is now for Magento.
+Additionally, it's a market leader having credibility with customers in an environment that is highly trust dependent, and they were providing good value.”

 There’s lots of comparisons out there to help you do your homework - Memberful have done a nice job of comparing Stripe and Paypal's fees.
 You won’t be stuck with your provider forever, so you should always keep one eye on the market and can always make a switch should it be more cost effective, or play nicer with the rest of your technology stack.